 While most of the healing takes place in the first few months after a stroke, recovery—through physical therapy and other treatments—can continue for years.

 Aspirin is used to prevent ischemic strokes in people who have either already had a stroke, or who have risk factors for stroke.
 Aspirin can actually worsen a hemorrhagic stroke.
 If you experience stroke symptoms, avoid taking aspirin and call 911 immediately.

 Both the Joint Commission and Det Norske Veritas (DNV) certify hospitals that meet certain standards for care of acute stroke, designating them as Comprehensive Stroke Centers (CSCs) and Primary Stroke Centers (PSCs).
 While both are advanced designations, CSCs are the most advanced.

 Mischer Neuroscience Institute at Memorial Hermann-Texas Medical Center is a CSC, and is the first stroke program in the state to meet such standards.
-In addition, nine Memorial Hermann hospitals are PSCs.
+Memorial Hermann The Woodlands Medical Center, Memorial Hermann Memorial City Medical Center, Memorial Hermann Southwest Hospital also have CSC certification.
+In addition, 6 Memorial Hermann hospitals are PSCs.

 Please fill out the fields below, and we will contact you.